 Plan now to join your housing colleagues from around the state at North Carolina’s premier affordable housing conference for the latest news, innovations and best practices.
 Nearly 1,000 housing professionals attended last year’s event.
 This year’s conference will be packed with experts and education to help your business meet challenges and deliver for your clients.

-David Dodson, president of MDC, will open the conference with an overview of his organization’s latest State of the South report, and its recommendations for economic and social advancement as it relates to housing.
+David Dodson, president of MDC, will open the conference with an overview of his organization’s latest State of the South report, and its recommendations for economic and social advancement.
 MDC is a nonprofit organization based in Durham, NC, that has been publishing research and developing programs focused on expanding opportunity, reducing poverty, and addressing structural inequity for more than 40 years.
 With MDC since 1987, Dodson became president in 1999 and frequently speaks on the need to advance equity and opportunity for low-wealth and marginalized communities.
 He has co-written numerous MDC publications and serves on several foundation, social policy and college boards.

 Harry M. Davis, PhD, professor of finance at Appalachian State University, will close the conference with his economic outlook for the state.
 In his role as economist for the North Carolina Bankers Association, Davis puts together quarterly economic forecasts that are carried by various news outlets and speaks often at state, regional and national banking conventions on economic and banking issues.
 Davis also serves as dean and instructor for the N.C.
 School of Banking; an instructor for the Director’s College sponsored by the N.C.
 Commissioner of Banks and the FDIC; and serves as an instructor for the North Carolina Insurance Executive Management School and the South Carolina School of Banking.